 - parental leave programs and flexible work arrangements;

 - mentoring and leadership development skills for women.

-The model programs and policies created through this program will be shared with Alberta’s legal profession as a whole, paving the way for widespread usage.
+The model programs and policies created through this program are available for the legal profession, paving the way for widespread usage.